ecilasun/tinysys/software/README.md

 # To 'clean' the output binaries
 python waf clean
 ```
+PS: The build process for riscvtool is the same on Linux and Windows.

 # Build samples (and optionally the ROM image)

-To build the ROM file and the samples, either switch to the 'ROMs' or 'samples' directory and use this on the command line:
+To build the ROM file and the samples, either switch to the 'ROMs/boot' or 'samples' directory and use this on the command line:

 ```
 make